GLOBAL MARKETS-Euro, bond yields dip as looser ECB policy eyed

 By Nigel Stephenson

-LONDON, Aug 26 The euro hit its lowest level against the dollar in nearly a year and euro zone government bond yields fell to record lows on Tuesday on expectations the European Central Bank might ease monetary policy as soon as next week.
+LONDON, Aug 26 The euro hit its lowest level in nearly a year against the dollar and euro zone government bond yields fell on Tuesday on growing expectations the European Central Bank could ease monetary policy as soon as next week.

+Draghi also called for fiscal policy to play a greater role alongside monetary policy to revive the economy.

-The next ECB policy meeting is on Sept.
-4. Preliminary euro zone data due on Friday are forecast to show annual inflation was just 0.3 percent this month, down from 0.4 percent in July, well below the ECB's target of just under 2 percent.
+The ECB holds its next policy meeting on Sept.
+4. Euro zone data due on Friday is forecast to show consumer prices rose just 0.3 percent this month, down from a 0.4 percent increase in July, well below the ECB's target of just less than 2 percent.

-"If it is confirmed over the next few weeks and months that inflation goes closer to zero, they (the ECB) will have to buy everything they can and inflate the balance sheet," said Frederik Ducrozet, senior euro zone economist at Credit Agricole.
-"There is no other option."

-European shares rose, extending gain made on Monday in trained thinned by a UK market holiday.
-The FTSEurofirst 300 index was last up 0.4 percent at 1,371.34.
+European shares were barely changed in early trade.
+The FTSEurofirst 300 index was flat at 1,366.57.

+"Stocks are taking a breather following yesterday's acceleration.
+The mood remains quite positive after Draghi's comments, which confirmed that the ECB is determined to fight deflation," Saxo Bank trader Pierre Martin said.

-The prospect of looser ECB policy and possibly further stimulus helped lift shares in Asia and Wall Street.
-The S&P 500 topped 2,000 for the first time and on Monday looked set to open higher.
-S&P 500 EMini futures were up 0.2 percent.
+The prospect of looser ECB policy and possibly further stimulus helped lift shares in Asia and on Wall Street, where the S&P 500 topped 2,000 for the first time.

-Emerging-market stocks hit a three-year high on expectations of inflows if the ECB eases policy.
-However, Russian shares fell before talks in Belarus, where presidents Vladimir Putin of Russia and Petro Poroshenko of Ukraine were meeting in talks over conflict in eastern Ukraine.
+MSCI's dollar-denominated index of Asia-Pacific shares outside Japan gave up its gains late in the day to trade flat.

+In New York, the S&P 500 hit a record closing high, up 0.48 percent at 1,997.92, supported by gains in financial shares, which were seen as the main beneficiary of any cheap money from the ECB just as the U.S. Federal Reserve is preparing to end its bond-buying drive.

-The dollar index, which measures the greenback against a currency basket, hit a one-year high in New York before falling back to trade less than 0.1 percent lower.
+The dollar index, which measures the greenback against a currency basket, hit a one-year high in New York before falling back to trade 0.1 percent lower.

 FIRMER YEN